Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

 npm start

 ```
-Output in the terminal will be
+Output in the terminal will be:

 ```
 You can now view simple-survey-app in the browser.